lmzh123/CarND-Advanced-Lane-Lines-P2/README.md

 ```
 ret, corners = cv2.findChessboardCorners(gray, (nx, ny), None)
 ```
-Once all the corners are located and stored the calibration matrix and the distortion coefficients are calculated using the following OpenCV built in function.
+Once all the corners are located and stored in a list called `imgpoints` the calibration matrix and the distortion coefficients are calculated using the following OpenCV built in function where `objpoints` is just an enumeration for further corners correspondence between images.

 ```
 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None)